Click the star to add/remove an item to/from your individual schedule.

 Short Abstract:

-The panel seeks into multi-sited ethnographies exploring the role of digital technologies to shape and reshape elder care practices in the transnational contexts.
+The panel seeks into multi-sited ethnographies exploring the role of digital technologies to shape and reshape elder care practices.
 It investigates the potential of ICTs and other digital media platforms, which challenges the traditional notions of aging and care.

 Long Abstract:

-This panel explores the interaction between digital media platforms and elder care practices in transnational contexts using a multi-sited ethnographic approach.
+This panel explores the interaction between digital media platforms and elder care practices using a multi-sited ethnographic approach.
 Given the rise of global migration and changing family structures around the world, these approaches look at the role of digital technologies in sustaining care circulation across distances.
 Papers in this panel will seek the potential of information and communication technologies (ICTs) in elder care, particularly in the case where physical presence in caregiving is lacking.
-The multi-sited ethnographies will reveal the nuances of the virtual presence mediated through platforms such as Whatsapp, Skype and healthcare apps which are becoming essential tools for sustaining relationships, facilitating care practices, and maintaining emotional bonds between aging parents and their migrant children.
-Papers will also investigate and analyze the media representation of these digital platforms discussing different prospects of aging and care in the transnational context.
+The multi-sited ethnographies will reveal the nuances of the virtual presence mediated through platforms such as Whatsapp, Skype and healthcare apps which are becoming essential tools for sustaining relationships, facilitating care practices, and maintaining emotional bonds between aging parents and their distant children.
+Papers will also investigate and analyze the media representation of these digital platforms discussing different prospects of aging and care.

 The panel highlights the need for the adoption of new digital realities in the anthropology of aging and care.
 It explores how mobility—both physical and digital—shapes and reshapes the circulation of care in ways that transcend traditional roles and boundaries, calling into question established notions of proximity, obligation, and intimacy.
 With being open to the wider scholarly debate on the complex entanglements of aging, technology, care, and mobility; this panel tries to contribute to a deeper understanding of these intersections and how they are collectively transforming anthropology on the move.